University Of Sheffield Guide: Rankings, Courses, Fees And More

 University of Sheffield Courses and Programmes

 The University of Sheffield has five faculties: arts and humanities, engineering, medicine, dentistry and health, science and social sciences.
-Among their 115 courses, the university is leading the UK in bioengineering, medical and biomedical engineering and landscape design.
-The University of Sheffield has 17 subjects ranked among the top 10 nationally.
+Among its 250 courses, the university is leading the UK in materials science, aeronautical and aerospace engineering according to the National Student Survey of 2022.
+Currently, the University of Sheffield has 13 subjects ranked among the top 10 nationally.
 Check out the university’s main website for the full list of course options.

 Study Bioengineering at the University of Sheffield